rmonnet/glox/README.md

 # Build the project

-You can also install the source code on your machine by typing:
+You can install the source code on your machine by typing:

 ```
 git clone github.com/rmonnet/glox`